Using Proxies for Efficient Handling of Remote Multidimensional Data

 Initial local file size: 321 bytes

-As can be seen, the local container is just a few hundreds of bytes in size, which is significantly smaller than the remote dataset (around 64 MB, 6.4 MB compressed).
-This is because the local container only contains metadata about the remote dataset, such as its shape, chunks, and data type, but not the actual data.
+As can be seen, the local proxy container occupies a few hundred bytes, which is significantly smaller than the remote dataset (around 64 MB, 6.4 MB compressed).
+This is because the local container only contains metadata about the remote dataset, such as its shape and data type, but not the actual data.
 The proxy will download the data from the remote source as needed, storing it in the local container for future access.

 In this way, fetch downloads only the specific data that is required, which reduces the amount of data stored locally and optimizes the use of resources.
 This method is particularly useful when working with large datasets, as it allows for the efficient handling of multidimensional data.